-On 4 May 2017, the State Government announced a wide-ranging review into the functions, operations and culture of the Western Australian public sector.
+On 4 May 2017, the Western Australian Government announced a wide-ranging review into the functions, operations and culture of the Western Australian public sector.
 The independent review aims to drive lasting reform of service delivery, accountability and efficiency.

-Former New Zealand State Services Commissioner Iain Rennie CNZM is chairing the review, supported by former Indigenous Land Corporation Chief Executive Officer Michael Dillon and former UWA Senior Deputy Vice Chancellor Professor Margaret Seares AO.
+Former New Zealand State Services Commissioner Iain Rennie CNZM chaired the review, supported by former Indigenous Land Corporation Chief Executive Officer Michael Dillon and former UWA Senior Deputy Vice Chancellor Professor Margaret Seares AO.

-The panel will produce an interim report for the State Government in August and a final report in October 2017.
-The final report will be published following consideration by the State Government.
+The panel produced an interim report for the State Government in August 2017 and a final report in October 2017.

 The Service Priority Review is one of several measures by the State Government to drive significant reform and cultural change across the public sector.
-The wide-ranging Public Sector Renewal aims to create a high-performing and collaborative sector that delivers better services to the Western Australian community.
+The wide-ranging public sector reform aims to create a high-performing and collaborative sector that delivers better services to the Western Australian community.

-Other renewal measures are: Machinery of Government changes; CEO Working Groups; Special Inquiry into Government Programs and Projects; and Sustainable Health Review.
+Other reform measures are: machinery of government changes; CEO Working Groups; Special Inquiry into Government Programs and Projects; and Sustainable Health Review.
 A number of these initiatives are occurring at the same time.